Peruvian Civil War of 1834: Central Sierra Campaign

 Meanwhile, in Lima, the National Convention resumed its work and gave Orbegoso power to end war.
 On March 20, 1834, Orbegoso left command to the Supreme Delegate Manuel Salazar y Baquíjano and, at the head of a small army, marched to the central highlands, towards Jauja, in pursuit of Bermúdez.
-In this scenario, General Guillermo Miller was already facing the Bermudists.
+In this area, General Guillermo Miller was already facing the Bermudists.

 Although Orbegoso had under his command competent officers such as José de la Riva Agüero, Mariano Necochea, Guillermo Miller, Antonio Gutiérrez de la Fuente, Blas Cerdeña, Francisco de Paula Otero and Felipe Santiago Salaverry; his forces were weak and heterogeneous.

 On his side, Bermúdez, also with a small army but with disciplined veterans, undertook the withdrawal from the Jauja Valley in Ayacucho's direction to join with General Frías, prefect of the department.
 He did not enjoy popular support, neither did his troops feel any attachment to him, since he did not care to encourage or satisfy their needs.
 One of his main officers, General José Rufino Echenique, discloses in his memoirs that he agreed with Frías to depose Bermúdez once they were finished with Orbegoso.
 Subsequent events would modify his initial plan, but not his original idea.

 After Huancayo, Bermúdez continued his march towards Ayacucho, closely followed by Miller.
-The outposts of both forces met near Huancavelica.
+The vanguards of both forces met near Huancavelica.
 As a result of the skirmish, Miller was forced to retreat to Huaylacucho (west of Huancavelica).
 Concurrently, Orbegoso arrived at Jauja, and knowing that Miller was preparing for an encounter with the enemy forces, he sent two battalions to his aid.